Skip to main content

 Growth Hormone-Releasing Peptides (GHRPs) and GHRH analogs offer a more nuanced approach.
 Sermorelin, a GHRH analog, directly stimulates the pituitary to release GH in a pulsatile, physiological manner, mirroring the body’s natural secretory patterns.
 Ipamorelin, a selective GHRP, specifically stimulates GH release without significantly impacting cortisol or prolactin levels, a common side effect of some other GHRPs.
 Tesamorelin, another GHRH analog, specifically reduces visceral adiposity by enhancing endogenous GH production.

 These peptides function as agonists at their respective receptors, orchestrating a cascade of intracellular signaling events that culminate in enhanced GH synthesis and secretion.
-The preserved pulsatility of GH release, facilitated by these peptides, is crucial for maintaining the of the GH-IGF-1 axis, potentially mitigating the desensitization or negative feedback associated with continuous exogenous GH administration.
+The preserved pulsatility of GH release, facilitated by these peptides, is crucial for maintaining the physiological rhythm of the GH-IGF-1 axis, potentially mitigating the desensitization or negative feedback associated with continuous exogenous GH administration.

 This represents a prime example of a ‘physiological’ intervention, where the body’s inherent mechanisms are encouraged to operate optimally, rather than being superseded.